Skip to main content

 How to record a video presentation in Keynote

-If you’re a Mac user and would prefer to record directly in Keynote, here’s how to do it:
+However, if you’d prefer to record directly in Keynote, here’s how to do it:

-1. Open Keynote and open your presentation file
+1. Open Keynote and open your presentation file.

-2. Navigate to the slide you’d like to start recording from
+2. Navigate to the slide you’d like to start recording from.

-3. Select Record Slideshow from the Play menu at the top of the screen
+3. Select Record Slideshow from the Play menu at the top of the screen.

-4. Click the red Record button, wait for the countdown, then start your presentation
+4. Click the red Record button, wait for the countdown, then start your presentation.

 With your Keynote presentation recorded, you can then save it to your Dropbox cloud storage and share it simply by copying the link.

-Elevate your video presentations with Dropbox Capture
+Easily share and manage your video presentations with Dropbox